 When our kids know they are supported, that is what leaves a lasting impression on them.
 If you are "deemed approachable," says Clark, "you have a better chance of exploring the pitfalls of relationships with people at differing maturity levels."

-Don't speak negatively about the person they are seeing, but don't let them come to dinner either.
+Don't speak negatively about the person they are seeing (yes, even if your teenager daughter dating an older boy or man), but don't let them come to dinner either.
 This way you are setting boundaries within your comfort zone without disrespecting their partner.